Interferometers | previous | next | feedback |

 Figure 3: Fabry–Pérot interferometer.

-A modified version is the Fizeau interferometer, where the second mirror is totally reflective, and slightly tilted.
-The reflected light is used (e.g. with an angled beam splitter) e.g. for characterizing optical components.
+A modified version is the Fizeau interferometer, which is used for characterizing optical surfaces.

 Another special kind of Fabry–Pérot interferometer, used for dispersion compensation, is the Gires–Tournois interferometer.